AngusJohnson/Clipper2/Docs/readme.md

 ### Clipped Solutions:

-Clipping solutions are not guaranteed to be in their simplest forms.
-For example, solutions may on occasions have "touching" edges, possibly even within the same polygons.<br><br>
+Clipped solutions are not guaranteed to be in their simplest forms.
+For example, solutions may on occasions have "touching" edges, possibly within the same polygon.<br><br>

 ### Clipping open paths:

 The Clipper library clips **subject** paths which may be closed (polygons) or open (polylines).
 To fully understand the library's open path clipping, it's important to note that clipping is performed using a *sweep line* algorithm that progressing top-down in a Cartesian plane (ie from vertices with the largest Y coordinates to those with the least Y coordinates).
 Open path segments that touch a clipping boundary may or may not be part of the clipped solution.
 This will depend on which side of the clip boundary the path was on *prior to touching*.
 However *prior* in this case isn't referring to the segment that's closer to the start of the path.
 Instead prior is *relative to the sweep's direction*.
 While sweeping top-down in the Cartesian plane, *prior* refers to the segment immediately above.
 So:
 <ul>
-<li>when an open path prior to touching a clipping boundary lies outside the clipping region, the touching segment will *not* be part of the clipping solution</li>
+<li>when an open path prior to touching a clipping boundary lies outside the clipping region, the touching segment will <i>not</i> be part of the clipping solution</li>
 <li>when an open path prior to touching a clipping boundary lies inside the clipping region, the touching segment will be part of the clipping solution</li>
-<li>when an open path segment starts or ends while touching a boundary and also has no *prior* segment, its placement with regard to the boundary will depend on the heading of the following segment (ie immediately below in a Cartesian plane).
+<li>when an open path segment starts or ends while touching a boundary and also has no <i>prior</i> segment, its placement with regard to the boundary will depend on the heading of the following segment (ie immediately below in a Cartesian plane).
 If the following segment heads inside the clipping boundary, the terminating segment will be included in the clipping solution, otherwise it will be excluded.</li>
 <li>when an open path touches a clipping boundary along its entire length, whether this path becomes part of the clipping solution or not is undefined</li>
 </ul>
 Examples: